Lynching in America: Outside the South

-Racial terror lynching is defined as the extrajudicial killing of one or more black people by white mobs or entire communities with little to no accountability for the perpetrators.
-The Tulsa Massacre of 1921 led to the deaths of at least 36 black Tulsans and the destruction of the black community.
+Racial terror lynching is defined as the extrajudicial killing of one or more Black people by white mobs or entire communities with little to no accountability for the perpetrators.
+The Tulsa Massacre of 1921 led to the deaths of at least 36 Black Tulsans and the destruction of the Black community.

-On May 31, 1921, Dick Rowland, a black 19-year-old shoe shiner, was jailed in the Tulsa County Courthouse after a white woman reported he assaulted her.
+On May 31, 1921, Dick Rowland, a Black 19-year-old shoe shiner, was jailed in the Tulsa County Courthouse after a white woman reported he assaulted her.
 The charges were dropped, but police kept him in the courthouse to protect him from a growing white mob that sought to lynch him.
-Members of the black community also stationed themselves in the courthouse to protect Mr. Rowland from a potential lynching.
+Members of the Black community also stationed themselves in the courthouse to protect Mr. Rowland from a potential lynching.

 Thousands of white people joined the mob.
-Reports show that local authorities provided firearms and ammunition to the white rioters, who began to shoot at the men protecting Mr. Rowland, forcing them to retreat to Greenwood, a black neighborhood anchored by a thriving black business district.
-The white mob, including city-appointed deputies, followed and terrorized Greenwood, shooting indiscriminately at any black person they saw and burning homes and buildings.
+Reports show that local authorities provided firearms and ammunition to the white rioters, who began to shoot at the men protecting Mr. Rowland, forcing them to retreat to Greenwood, a Black neighborhood anchored by a thriving Black business district.
+The white mob, including city-appointed deputies, followed and terrorized Greenwood, shooting indiscriminately at any Black person they saw and burning homes and buildings.
 Numerous survivors reported that planes from a nearby airfield dropped firebombs on Greenwood.
-The Oklahoma National Guard was dispatched the next day to suppress the violence, but they treated the attack as a “Negro uprising” and arrested hundreds of black survivors.
+The Oklahoma National Guard was dispatched the next day to suppress the violence, but they treated the attack as a “Negro uprising” and arrested hundreds of Black survivors.
 No members of the white mob, local government, or national guard were prosecuted or punished.

-Over 10,000 black people were displaced from their community.
-Several hundred black people were likely killed, but there is no reliable account of the casualties because public officials did not keep a record of black people who had been hospitalized, wounded, or killed.
+Over 10,000 Black people were displaced from their community.
+Several hundred Black people were likely killed, but there is no reliable account of the casualties because public officials did not keep a record of Black people who had been hospitalized, wounded, or killed.

-Walter Johnson, West Virginia
+Robert Johnson, West Virginia

 On the afternoon of September 5, 1912, a mob from Bluefield cut telephone lines so that no warning could be called ahead, and then traveled to Princeton to abduct Mr. Johnson from the jail.
 Officers did not prevent them from rushing the jail.
-Once they captured Mr. Johnson, they hung him by handcuffs from a telephone pole in Princeton, then shot bullets into his body, took his clothing for souvenirs, and paraded around to terrorize the black community.
+Once they captured Mr. Johnson, they hung him by handcuffs from a telephone pole in Princeton, then shot bullets into his body, took his clothing for souvenirs, and paraded around to terrorize the Black community.
 Five thousand people reportedly participated in the lynching.

-Walter Johnson was one of ten known lynching victims in Mercer County, West Virginia.
+Robert Johnson was one of ten known lynching victims in Mercer County, West Virginia.
 The perpetrators of his lynching went unpunished.